bird-house/birdhouse-workshop/docs/source/pywps/installation.rst

 Service check
 -------------

-To test the service open your internet browser to this address: http://127.0.0.1:5000/wps.
+To test the service, open your internet browser to this address: http://127.0.0.1:5000/wps.

 You will get an XML exception report by the PyWPS service: